eHanlin/font-generator/README.md

 Font Generator
 ===================

-This project is used to pick font texts.
+This project is used to extract fonts.

-Any font is picked to output new font for text.
+It minify font's size when you don't need full fonts.

 ## Install git module